 12 Easy Anthems for Your Summer Choir

 Related post: The Case for the Summer Choir

-I usually try to stick with anthems that are easy and accessible—not too challenging melodically or rhythmically and without a lot of divisi.
-You may even look at unison/2-part or SAB anthems.
-If you have a few capable singers that are available to sing one Sunday, pull an SSA or TTB piece and put together a ladies’ or mens’ trio.
-The possibilities are endless!
+Look for anthems that are easy and accessible—not too challenging melodically or rhythmically, and without a lot of divisi.
+This may include unison/2-part or SAB anthems.
+If you have a few capable singers available to sing one week, pull an SSA or TTB piece and put together a trio.

 Looking for a few suggestions?
-Here are 12 of my favorite anthems for summer (in no particular order):
+Here are 12 of my favorite anthems for summer:

+12 Easy Anthems for Your Summer Choir